 As a trainee you can expect substantive and challenging work assignments, open doors, the opportunity to ask questions and a collaborative work environment.
 We will provide you with a first class training and development programme, combining on-the-job training, internal practice-based training and professional courses.

-Trainees are monitored on a formal and informal basis, enjoy the benefits of a mentor within the firm, have the opportunity to offer feedback on their experiences and are closely supervised and advised by our talent acquisition and development manager in London.
+Trainees are monitored on a formal and informal basis, enjoy the benefits of a mentor within the firm, have the opportunity to offer feedback on their experiences and are closely supervised and advised by our talent management team in London.

 Training contracts are offered to students from law and non-law backgrounds and we embrace equality, diversity and inclusion in our hiring practices.
-We offer a competitive salary whilst training (currently £45,000 pa in your first year), medical insurance, life assurance and 25 working days' holiday.
+We offer a competitive salary whilst training (currently £50,000 pa in your first year), and benefits including medical insurance, a fitness and wellbeing allowance, life assurance and 25 working days' holiday.

 When and how to apply

 Applicants should complete the online application form at www.paulhastings.com/office/london/training-contracts where you will also find details of application deadlines.

 Full fees for GDL and LPC plus a maintenance grant whilst you are studying.

 - Capital markets

 - Real estate finance

 - Structured finance